 Get the most out of your treatment with these rules

-Besides mascara and false lashes, one of the easiest ways to fake long and thick lashes is with lash extensions.
-Not only can they last a couple of weeks at a time before the need to get infills, they can also shave off time in the morning, as it’s not necessary to apply mascara over the top of them.
+Besides mascara and false lashes, one of the easiest ways to fake length and volume is with a full set of eyelash extensions.
+Not only are they semi-permanent, lasting a couple of weeks at a time before the need to get infills, they can also shave off time in the morning (it’s not necessary to apply mascara over the top of them) and they're the perfect way to add drama to your eye makeup.

 Steer clear of water